What is reconstructive hand surgery?

 Surgeons can repair or reconstruct almost any area of the hand or wrist by removing tissue from inflamed joints, repositioning tendons, or implanting artificial joints.
 While your hand may not regain its full use, you can generally expect a significant improvement in function and appearance.
 Still, it’s important to remember that surgical repair doesn’t eliminate the underlying disease.
 Rheumatoid arthritis can continue to cause damage to your hand, sometimes requiring further surgery, and you’ll still need to see your rheumatologist for continuing care.

-Hand surgery for Dupuytren’s Contracture
+Hand Surgery for Dupuytren’s Contracture

 Dupuytren’s contracture is a disorder of the skin and underlying tissue on the palm side of the hand.
 Thick, scar-like tissue forms under the skin of the palm and may extend into the fingers, pulling them toward the palm and restricting motion.
 The condition usually develops in mid-life and has no known cause (though it tends to run in families).